wal3sca/9-1-front-end-portfolio-project/readme.md

 # Front-end Portfolio Project

 This project is designed to test all of the skills you've learned so far.
-By the end of this project, you should have a portfolio-ready project you can share on your resume as well as with potential employers. **There are no tests created for this project.**
+By the end of this project, you should have a portfolio-ready project you can share on your resume as well as with potential employers.

 This project will: